Am I a loser? I recently asked myself this question.

 For each element of your site (body, header, primary navigation, buttons, headings, widgets, footer), the module allows you to choose the font you want and modify:

-- Its weight
+- Its font-weight

 - Its size

-- Its display (capitalize, uppercase, lowercase)
+- Its display (uppercase or lowercase)

 - The line height and margin between paragraphs (for the text body)

 More specifically, there is a dedicated premium module, which requires that you have already activated WooCommerce on your website beforehand.